ClickHouse/ClickHouse/tests/fuzz/README.md

-The list of funtions generated via following query
+The list of functions generated via following query

 ```
     clickhouse-client -q "select concat('\"', name, '\"') from system.functions union all select concat('\"', alias_to, '\"') from system.functions where alias_to != '' " > functions.dict